-Beginning in 2025, individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
-The tag must be able to be read both visually and electronically.
+Individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
+The identification tag must be able to be read both visually and electronically.

 Brucellosis testing is not required for Illinois swine.

 Pseudorabies